RuiqiZhang99/MARL4AD/README.md

-# Multi-Agent Reinforcement Learning for Autonomous Driving
+# MARL for Autonomous Driving

 Hi there, welcome to our repository.
 Here is all you need to learn the **Multi-Agent Reinforcement Learning (MARL) for Autonomous Driving**.